One Prompt Fits All: Universal Graph Adaptation for Pretrained Models: Notations and Preliminary

 For input-level prompt, $\Psi$ acts on the input $(\mathbf{A}, \mathbf{X})$, transforming it before it enters $f_{\theta}$.
-For layer-wise prompt, $\Psi$ is embedded within the layers of $f_{\theta}$.
-For representation-level prompt, $\Psi$ operates on the representations from $f_{\theta}$, often as part of the classifier, directly influencing the classification.
+For layer-wise prompt, $\Psi$ is integrated within the layers of $f_{\theta}$.
+For representation-level prompt, $\Psi$ operates on the representations from $f_{\theta}$, often as part of the classifier, directly influencing the downstream tasks.